Dignity Not Discrimination

 Right now, the law fails to clearly protect people who rely on medical treatments and prescribed medications.
 These include opioids, ADHD medication, anti-anxiety medication, antidepressants, and medicinal cannabis — which is often stigmatised and unfairly treated as an illicit drug.

-This Bill fixes that.
+Our Bill fixes that.

 The Victorian Equal Opportunity and Human Rights Commission identified the need for this reform in their submission to the Victorian Parliamentary Inquiry into Workplace Drug Testing.